University of Louisville Cardinal Marching Band: History

-For over 80 years the Cardinal Marching Band has proudly represented the University of Louisville as the most visible ensemble of the School of Music, performing live for over half a million spectators each year.
-Creating vibrant game day traditions for Cardinal fans is at the core of the CMB, which performs at all home football games, select away games, and all bowl games.
+For over 90 years the Cardinal Marching Band has represented the University of Louisville as the most visible ensemble of the School of Music, performing live for over half a million spectators each year.
+Creating game day traditions for Cardinal fans is at the core of the CMB, which performs at all home football games, select away games, and all bowl games.

 The Cardinal Marching Band has been the "Official Band of the Kentucky Derby" since 1936 and has received national recognition through features on ESPN, ABC World News Tonight, Oprah, Sports Illustrated, Extreme Makeover: Home Edition, and the NFL Network.
-Additionally, the CMB has performed at 17 bowl games including the Russell Athletic, Sugar, Orange, Liberty, Belk, Beef O'Bradys, Gator, GMAC, Humanitarian, Motor City, Fiesta, Pasadena, and Sun Bowl.
+Additionally, the CMB has performed at over 20 bowl locations including the Russell Athletic, Sugar, Orange, Liberty, Belk, Beef O'Bradys, Boca Raton, Fenway, Gator, GMAC, Humanitarian, Motor City, Fiesta, Pasadena, and Sun Bowls.

 The Cardinal Marching Band was formed in 1928 under the direction of E. J. Wotowa (composer "Hail Purdue!") and started performing at football games in 1933.
 In 1949, the band traveled to Hattiesburg, Mississippi to perform at the UofL vs. Southern Mississippi football game.
 It was at this game that the band had to abandon the claim of "Best Dressed Band in Dixie," after it was discovered another band held prior claim to that title.
 The UofL CMB then adopted the nickname "Marching Cardinals" which was shortened in 2011 to "Marching Cards."

-Through the 1950s the CMB was extremely active, dazzling audiences with electrifying halftime shows featuring majorette Hilda Gay Mayberry who was named the most outstanding majorette in the country during the time!
-The 1960s marked the leadership of Robert B. Griffith, who wrote the fight song, Fight!
+Through the 1950s the CMB was very active, performing halftime shows featuring notable majorette Hilda Gay Mayberry.
+In the 1960s, the CMB was led by Robert B. Griffith, who wrote the fight song, Fight!
 UofL.

 The band's membership gradually declined in the 1960s until their last performance in the fall of 1970.
 In 1978 Governor Julian Carroll offered to reestablish the Cardinal Marching Band.
 Since then, the band has grown to be an established part of UofL's school culture.
 The band has performed at every UofL Football game since 1979 and has been a vital part of the University of Louisville.

 In 2023, Jason Cumberledge was appointed as Director of Athletic Bands and Cardinal Marching Band Director.
-In that same year, Brad Rogers was named Assistant Director of Athletic Bands.
+Jason Freeman assumed the role of Assistant Director in 2025.
 These terms were preceded by Amy Acklin's 12-year tenure as director of the band.
 Frederick Speck, Director of Bands, has overseen and provided vision for the program since 1995.
 Speck also wrote the arrangement of At the Post which the band plays during the pre-game show.

 Every member of the CMB receives a scholarship to perform with the ensemble.
 There are additional scholarships for the official CMB Bugler and Feature Twirler.